 Peaches has been doing so well, we were able to have her spayed on 22nd April 2024.
 Peaches also has regular consults with her vets, and bloods every 3 weeks to check organ function.

 After meeting Peaches' and determining she had neurological issues, we put in a lot of time, consideration and research, into considering whether it was possible for a small charity like ours to provide funding for Peaches' treatment.
 Alongside evaluating Peaches' quality of life, possible prognosis.
 We are so thankful for the support we have received and the kind donations - as this is what has got Peaches this far!
-Treatment could completely resolve her symptoms and send the disease into remission.
-Peaches could live (somewhat) normally and so far, the signs have been all positive.
+The treatment could completely resolve all the serious symptoms and send the disease into remission.
+Peaches could live (somewhat) normally and so far, all signs have been all positive.

-Please note: Peaches cannot be vaccinated, flea or wormed as this could ramp up her immune system once more to attack her brain and cause a relapse.
+Peaches cannot be vaccinated, flea or wormed as this could ramp up her immune system once more to attack her brain (causing a relapse)

-To donate directly to the (Westpac) Trust Account:
+To donate directly to the Charity (Westpac) Trust Account:

 03-0823-0074502-000 Ref: “Peaches”

-For debit, or credit card options (both international and local) supporters:
+For debit or credit card options please see:

-Thanks to your generous support, Peaches has received the following consultations, diagnostics, and treatments.
-We deeply appreciate your assistance and are happy to provide a breakdown of the costs covered by the trust for Peaches for the sake of transparency and appreciation towards her Donators.
+Thanks to your generous support, Peaches has received the following consultations, diagnostics, and treatments (ongoing today).
+We deeply appreciate your assistance and are happy to provide a breakdown of the costs covered by the trust for peaches for the sake of transparency and appreciation towards her Donators.

 Daily medications (as per her dosage at January 2024):